dengking/programming-language/docs/C++/Idiom/Object-based-resource-management/Rule-of-zero-three-five/florianwolters-The-Rule-of-Zero/index.md

 In modern C++, the following four types of objects from a resource management perspective can be categorized:

-- Copyable, but not moveable.
+1、Copyable, but not moveable.

-- Both copyable and moveable.
+2、Both copyable and moveable.

-- Moveable, but not copyable.
+3、Moveable, but not copyable.

-- Neither copyable nor moveable.
+4、Neither copyable nor moveable.

 > NOTE: copyable和moveable的组合